-- The instrument measures dissolved oxygen (mg/L) then calculates percent saturation (% Sat). - The Dissolved Oxygen % Sat levels within this deployment period were within 66.3% Sat-85.1% Sat.
-Dissolved Oxygen (mg/L) measured 9.66 mg/L to 12.32 mg/L. - The DO mg/L values are above the minimum DO CCME guideline for early life stages throughout this deployment period (Figure 11). - The drop in dissolved oxygen on January 22nd and 28th, 2014 correspond to a sharp increase in water temperatures at that time.
-This was likely a result of rainfall. - The drops in dissolved oxygen on February 6th, 7th, 14th and 15th, 2014 may have been a result of a large amount of dissolved substances flushed into the brook; generally this is a result of runoff from roadways during the salting periods after snow storms.
+The instrument measures dissolved oxygen (mg/L) then calculates percent saturation (% Sat).

+The Dissolved Oxygen % Sat levels within this deployment period were within 57.1 % Sat-83.2 % Sat.
+Dissolved Oxygen (mg/L) measured 8.32 mg/L to 11.77 mg/L.

+For the majority of the deployment period, the DO mg/L values remain above the minimum DO CCME guideline for early life stages (Figure 11).

+It is expected when water temperature drop that DO levels increase.
+Dissolved oxygen in water is sufficiently influenced by water temperature.
+Colder water holds more oxygen than warm water.
+Therefore it is unclear what would cause the DO to drop so significantly during February 28th, March 25th and 27th, and April 1st, when the water temperature at those times is also low.
+These events are still being investigated.

-Figure 11: Quarter-hourly dissolved oxygen (mg/L & % sat) and water temperature (°C) values at Outer Cove Brook at Clovelly Golf Course for the deployment period January 21, 2014 to February 21, 2014.
+Figure 11: Quarter-hourly dissolved oxygen (mg/L & % sat) and water temperature ( $\mathcal{C}$ ) values at Outer Cove Brook at Clovelly Golf Course.